Bridgeport station (Connecticut)

-Bridgeport station is a shared Amtrak, Metro-North Railroad, and CTrail train station along the Northeast Corridor serving Bridgeport, Connecticut and nearby towns.
+Bridgeport station is a shared Amtrak and Metro-North Railroad train station along the Northeast Corridor serving Bridgeport, Connecticut and nearby towns.
 On Metro-North, the station is the transfer point between the Waterbury Branch and the main New Haven Line.
-Amtrak's inter-city Northeast Regional and Vermonter service also stop at the station, as do some CTrail Shore Line East trains.
+Amtrak's inter-city Northeast Regional and Vermonter service also stop at the station.
 In addition the transfer point for Greater Bridgeport Transit Authority buses, the departure point for the Bridgeport & Port Jefferson Ferry across Long Island Sound to Port Jefferson, New York, and both the Total Mortgage Arena and the Hartford Healthcare Amphitheater are located adjacent to the station.

-Opened in 1975, the current station was designed by the local architectural firm of Antinozzi Associates.
-Unusually, the station spans the six lanes of Water Street, with the passenger waiting room located over the roadway.
-The simple concrete facades are scored with vertical lines or channels to create a textured surface.
-Throughout the day, as the sun rakes across the walls, the channels—of varying depth and width—produce a range of ever-changing shadows.
-Boxy in appearance and punctuated by rectangular windows, the station's angularity is softened by the rounded edges of the access towers.